CS

 The Verdict

 This is genuinely close.
 The Mitsubishi ASX and Suzuki Vitara trade blows across the spec sheet, and neither runs away with an outright win.
 The Suzuki Vitara will save you roughly $171 a year in fuel.
+If boot space matters, the Mitsubishi ASX has a clear edge.
 The Mitsubishi ASX adds peace of mind with a longer 10-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions